 - We deliver presentations to units, centres, institutes and other groups on 'Top Tips for Research & Impact', aimed at communicating key insights and immediate actions that can be of immediate benefit to individual researchers.
 These are normally organised by your unit's central administrator, so check with them first to see if this has taken place.
 To arrange a Top Tips roadshow, contact Jess McDonald in the Research & Innovation Office.

 - We offer events throughout the year that address various aspects of knowledge exchange and research impact; all staff are welcome and we try to shape the content around the feedback and suggestions received from attendees at previous events.
-Alongside the annual KE and Impact Conference (upcoming October 2016), there have been lunchtime sessions on engaging with industry; building your academic digital profile; impacts in the policy arena, etc. All the slides from these events are available on our Moodle site: Knowledge Exchange & Impact: Information & Resources.
+Alongside the annual KE and Impact Conference, there have been lunchtime sessions on engaging with industry; building your academic digital profile; impacts in the policy arena, etc. All the slides from these events are available on our Moodle site: Knowledge Exchange & Impact: Information & Resources.
 Log in with your GUID; the site is open to all.

 - Our Research Impact Manager (Rose-Marie Barbeau) works with the impact managers in the Colleges to provide advice on impact plans, bids for KE Fund or Impact Acceleration Account support, public engagement evaluation for impact purposes, and other issues related to impact planning.
 Centre College contacts are as follows: Science & Engineering (Lynne McCorriston; David Nisbet); MVLS (Jonathan Scott); Arts (Fraser Rowan); Social Sciences (Kyle Taggart).